halethithu/ML_Pipelines_Pycaret_vs_Sklearn/README.md

 ## Introduction
 Scikit-learn is an established and efficient library to experiment machine learning.

-Pycaret is a low code machine learning library allow user to experiment end-to-end machine learning workflows including data preparation, model training, hyperparameter tuning and model deployment in just a few lines of code.
+Pycaret is a low code machine learning library allow users to experiment end-to-end machine learning workflows including data preparation, model training, hyperparameter tuning and model deployment in just a few lines of code.

 In this repos, I will create a regression pipelines with Pycaret 3 and re-create the same pipelines using Sklearn.

 ## Data
 [Life Expectancy](https://www.kaggle.com/datasets/kumarajarshi/life-expectancy-who?select=Life+Expectancy+Data.csv)

 This dataset contains data about Life Expectancy and other related facts about 183 countries from 2000 to 2015.
-Wit the main purpose of building pipelines, EDA and Cleaning will be done at minimal level.
+With the main purpose of building pipelines, EDA and Cleaning will be done at minimal level.

 ## Libraries to use
 1. [Pandas](https://pandas.pydata.org/)